Potato Head Kids

-Potato Head Kids is an American animated television series that aired in 1986.
+Potato Head Kids is an American animated television series produced in 1986 and syndicated from September 24, 1986 to February 25, 1987.
 It was made to pair with My Little Pony 'n Friends.
 An episode of My Little Pony was played for 15 minutes, and then an episode of Potato Head Kids, MoonDreamers, or The Glo Friends was played.
-It appeared on CBN Family Channel from 1989 to 1990.
+It also aired on CBN Family Channel from 1989 to 1990.

 Premise

 Potato Head Kids was an outgrowth of the Mr. Potato Head character franchise.
 Mr. Potato Head now played an adult figure in the lives of the title kids, a varied bunch of anthropomorphic potatoes with different personalities.
 The Potato Head Kids do a lot of things in their life while also clashing with a gang of potato-hating delinquents led by Grease.